adamwong246/funkophile/README.md

 #### *What* is Funkophile?

-Funkophile is a very small build tool that inputs files, processes them, and then outputs them.
+Funkophile is a very small build tool with 1 simple purpose- it reads files, processes them, and then outputs them.
 Optionally, it can watch those files for changes, and updating the output files very efficiently.
-No plugins are needed because what once was configuration is now code- EVERYTHING is done in redux selectors.

 #### What is Funkophile *not*?

 - Funkophile is _not_ webpack or rollup.
-It does not *just* build JS bundles, though it could help you do so.
 - Funkophile is _not_ grunt or gulp.
-It is not *just* a task runner, it is a file-processor.
-The "tasks" Funkophile runs are functions run on files.
 - Funkophile is _not_ a module loader.
 - Funkophile is _not necessarily_ for web development.
 It has a much broader use-case.

-#### *Why* is Funkophile **awesome**?

-Funkophile is a functional file processor.
-It lets you manipulate files in a functionally - using redux selectors- and it does so efficiently- using promises. **It lets you focus on the logic of your selectors and disregard the processing of files**.
-You setup in some files to read, some files to write, and some selectors filled with easily testable logic- Funkophile will handle the borings parts for you!
-When you first start Funkophile, it will process every file.
-Subsequent changes to an input file will run through your selectors and automatically update _only_ the dependent output files.
-It just works! (tm)

-#### What Funkophile *can do*
+#### What Funkophile *can do for you*

-- Funkophile can replace your flavor-of-the-week State Site Generator with a hackable and lightweight solution.
-- Funkophile can replace some of the things that grunt or gulp do.
-- Funkophile can replace some of the things that webpack is used for.
-- Funkophile can replace both build tools (like grunt and gulp) and bundlers (like webpack and rollup).
-- Funkophile is also very unopinionated and works well with other tools grunt, gulp, webpack, and rollups.
 - Funkophile can functionally and efficiently watch files for changes, process them, then write them back to the filesystem.
+- Funkophile can replace your flavor-of-the-week State Site Generator
+- Funkophile is also very unopinionated and works well with other tools grunt, gulp, webpack, and rollup.

 #### What Funkophile *should not be used for*

-- Funkophile should only be used in a purely functional way. __Funkophile is asynchronous so that your code does not need to be.__ You should only use Funkophile if you can write purely functional redux selectors.
-Luckily, these concepts are not that difficult to learn!
+- Funkophile should only be used in a purely functional way.
+Being based on "selectors", you should only write "pure" aka side effect free functions.

 ### Funkophile.config.js